 It was time to fill the closet back up!
 Although a little more intentionally this time.

-I knew that even with the light on, once items were on the shelves, the closet would look kind of dark.
+I knew that once items were on the shelves, the closet would look kind of dark even with the light on.
 So, I decided to install rechargeable motion-activated LED strip lights underneath each shelf.
 This adds a nice touch of convenience and a little bit of luxury.
-As soon as I open up the door, the motion lights turn on.
+As soon as I open the door, the motion lights turn on.
 Here’s a side by side with and without lights.

 And of the shoes with the lights off/lights on.
-I really don’t have to flip the overhead switch on anymore with the new strip lights.
+With the new strip lights, I don’t have to flip the overhead switch on anymore unless I really want to light up the closet.

 I installed the lights under each shelf, and they have a rechargeable and programmable sensor at the end that allows you to set how long the lights stay on once motion is detected.
 So far, I love them.
 I’ll see how long it takes before they need their first recharge.